 - 1. Create the mapping. - 2.
 Edit the property mapping rule. - 3.
 Expand the Condition for execution section at the bottom of the dialog. - 4.
 Click Add condition and set the following condition (a blank password is indicated by using two apostrophe characters).

+'''

 Left.UserPassword<>''

+'''

-- Mandatory Top Secret user attributes on page 9 - Object matching rules on page 12 vrtEntryDN is a virtual property set to the DN of the object in the connector.
-This forms a unique ID to distinguish individual user objects on the Top Secret system.
+- Mandatory Top Secret user attributes on page 9 - Object matching rules on page 12

 Object matching rules